Cohabitation Solicitors Beaconsfield, Berkhamsted & Harrow

 What happens if the cohabiting couple has children?

 It is possible for either party to make claims against the other for financial support to help care for the children.
 This can include asking the court to make an order that the wealthier partner provides the children, and their ex-partner if that is who the children will be living with, with somewhere to live.
 This will only be the case until the children reach adulthood – after this, the adult will not be entitled to live in a home provided by their ex-partner.

 "Thank you for all your care and patience during this extremely difficult time."

 This is a written agreement entered into by a cohabiting couple that sets out who owns property and its contents (and in what proportion), who maintains and pays for outgoings on the property, any property owned by one party alone, and what will happen in financial terms if the relationship ends.
 It can also include arrangements for your children.
 Cohabitation agreements are likely to be considered binding by the court provided both parties sought independent legal advice before signing the agreement.

 Contact our Cohabitation Solicitors Chesham, Beaconsfield, Berkhamsted, Harrow and Chorleywood

 Breakthrough Family Law’s experienced cohabitation lawyers assist clients from Chesham, Beaconsfield, Berkhamsted, Harrow and Chorleywood.
 By instructing one of our family lawyers, you’ll receive clear, straightforward advice and a personalised approach at all times to protect your position and that of your children.
-Contact us today on 01494 776 696 or using our online form to arrange an appointment with one of our team.
+Contact us today on 01494 776 696 or Make An Online Enquiry and we will get back to you right away.